CloaXy/UiPath-Robotic-Process-Automation-RPA-Project/README.md

 # Project Details
 In this project, UiPath was used to automate the following tasks related to the web application developed in Project 3:

-1.Adding Records: The bot adds records from an Excel sheet to the web application's database.
+1. Adding Records: The bot adds records from an Excel sheet to the web application's database.

 2. Editing Records: It is capable of editing existing records in the database based on commands.